kamingfung/chase_offer_auto_enroll/README.md

 # Chrome Extension: Chase Offer Adder

-A basic Chrome extension designed to simplify the process of adding Chase Offers by running a script with a single click from its popup menu.
+Stop clicking endlessly to add Chase Offers!
+This Chrome extension saves you time by clicking one "Add to Card" button for you with a single click in its popup.
+While you'll still click for each offer, it beats manually clicking and waiting every time.
+Think of it as your personal Chase Offer button-clicker!

 ## Overview